kjdev/php-ext-elog/README.md

 bool **elog\_append\_filter** ( string _$name_ )

-Adds name to the list of filters attached to elog.
+Adds name to the list of filters attached to elog().

 ### Parameters